bwbeach/hello-tornado/README.md

 ## To Do

-- get a build running of the container
+- get a build running of the image
-- have the build add the container to a registry
+- have the build add the image to a registry

 ## Questions To Answer